Doctor of Philosophy in Transportation Planning and Engineering

 The “equivalent” of the MS degree can be achieved in several ways.
 The candidate may have an MS degree with a different title that covers substantially the same material.
 More generally, applicants must demonstrate that they have the equivalent of all undergraduate and master’s level course work in order to pursue doctoral level work in the major area.
 Further, “equivalence” is evaluated based on the totality of the student’s undergraduate and graduate record, not course-by-course.

 Because admission to a PhD program requires a related MS (or equivalent), those applicants who have not yet achieved a master’s degree would normally be admitted as MS students.
 They are expected to earn an MS degree while completing their major and minor course requirements.
-In rare cases, an applicant with only a BS degree may be directly admitted into the PhD program with the written approval of the department head and will be required to take all courses needed for the MS degree with an overall GPA of 3.5.
+In rare cases, an applicant with only a BS degree may be directly admitted into the PhD program with the written approval of the department head.

 In fulfilling their academic requirements, PhD candidates will deal with two advisory committees: